A Riemannian geometric approach for timelike and null spacetime geodesics: The generalized Jacobi metric

 the corresponding Jacobi metric $J_{ij}$ is defined by

-this Jacobi metric is a Riemannian metric and it should encode the geodesic information of the original metric restricted to a surface of constant energy.

-The generalization of the Jacobi metric formalism for static Lorentzian manifolds studied in \cite{Gibbons:2015qja}, where the Jacobi metric for the Schwarzschild spacetime was calculated, provides a Jacobi metric that inherits the information regarding the geodesics of the spacetime metric.
-Due to the fact that for dynamic spacetimes we can not define a surface of constant energy, we have to use the Eisenhart-Duval lift for finding the Jacobi metric corresponding to a general time dependent metric.
+this Jacobi metric is a Riemannian metric and it encodes the geodesic information of the original metric restricted to a surface of constant energy.
+In \cite{Gibbons:2015qja} the Jacobi metric for the Schwarzschild spacetime was presented.
+Due to the fact that for time dependent metrics it is not possible to define a surface of constant energy, the Eisenhart-Duval lift procedure has to be used\cite{Duenas-Vidal:2022kcx}.
 However, the Jacobi metric provided for stationary spacetimes does not inherit the goedesics of the spacetime metric.
-In \cite{Chanda:2019guf} the authors provide a different Jacobi metric for stationary spacetimes, but this metric neither does inherit all the geodesic properties.

-Here we present a new way for calculating the Jacobi metric for a given spacetime.
-Our new recipe recovers the already known cases, but also gives a Jacobi metric for stationary spacetimes, which do inherits the geodesics of the given stationary spacetime.
-It also helps to calculate the Jacobi metric for dynamic spacetimes.
-Moreover, our formalism gives clear relationships between the constants of motion of the spacetime and the ones in the reduced Riemannian Jacobi metric.
+In \cite{Chanda:2019guf} the authors provide a different Jacobi metric for stationary spacetimes, but neither does this metric inherit all the geodesic properties.\\ Here we present a new metric that we have called \textit{generalized Jacobi metric}.
+As we are able to show, the generalized Jacobi metric does inherit the geodesics of the given spacetime.
+Moreover, our formalism gives a very clear relationship between the constants of motion of the Lorentzian metric and the ones in the generalized Jacobi metric.\\

-In section \ref{newrecipe} we present our new method.
-We compare it with previous results and show that our new Jacobi metric reduces to the known cases when calculated for static and dynamic asymptotically flat spacetimes.
-In section \ref{secdos} we calculate the Jacobi metric for stationary spacetimes.
-Using the Jacobi metric we recover the geodesic equation for Kerr spacetime.
-In section \ref{sectres} we calculate the reduced Jacobi metric, we show that the horizons of black hole metrics are located at the points where the Gaussian curvature attains an extremum.
-Finally, we present the conclusions section.\\